blackgrape2025/peterdavanzo-site/content/writing/ai-scales-mastery.md

 For free.

-For the first time in history, that kind of relationship may be more readily available to everyone.
+For the first time in history, that kind of relationship may be available to everyone.

 Which is great, but it invites some interesting questions.